-Tailchase Categories and Limits

-Skill No of ac Description

-t2 Max 2 The manoeuvres conducted during tailchases must be in accordance with

-t3 Max 3 the most restrictive DA in the tailchase.

-t4 Max 4
+Tailchase Categories and Limits Skill No of ac Description t2 Max 2 The manoeuvres conducted during tailchases must be in accordance with t3 Max 3 the most restrictive DA in the tailchase. t4 Max 4 and most councily of D. Vin the tellionage.

 - 8.3.
-Before a DAE recommends an applicant for a 'tailchasing authorisation^{42,} the applicant must demonstrate awareness of the following during the pre-flight briefing: - a) The positions to be flown - b) How the position can be maintained by use of 'lead and lag' and the need to follow the leader's flight path without over anticipating a manoeuvre - c) Assessment of separation distances and rate of closure - d) The avoidance and dangers of encountering another aircraft's slipstream and the subsequent actions to be taken - e) Loss of leader (or aircraft ahead) procedure
+Before a DAE recommends an applicant for a 'tailchasing authorisation^{41,} the applicant must demonstrate awareness of the following during the pre-flight briefing: - a) The positions to be flown - b) How the position can be maintained by use of 'lead and lag' and the need to follow the leader's flight path without over anticipating a manoeuvre - c) Assessment of separation distances and rate of closure - d) The avoidance and dangers of encountering another aircraft's slipstream and the subsequent actions to be taken - e) Loss of leader (or aircraft ahead) procedure

-42 Subject to an applicant's experience, a DAE may consider tailchase with '2 aircraft', or '3 aircraft', more appropriate than 'up to 4 aircraft' and the recommendation should be made accordingly.
+41 Subject to an applicant's experience, a DAE may consider tailchase with '2 aircraft', or '3 aircraft', more appropriate than 'up to 4 aircraft' and the recommendation should be made accordingly.